bkader/Skada-WoTLK/README.md

 set:GetDamageTaken() -- returns the damage taken by players. set:GetDTPS() -- returns the damage taken by players per second and damage amount.

-set:GetActorDamage(guid, name, useful) -- returns the damage done by the given actor. set:GetActorDPS(guid, name, useful, active) -- returns the dps and damage for the given actor. set:GetActorDamageTargets(guid, name, tbl) -- returns the table of damage targets. set:GetActorDamageOnTarget(guid, name, targetname) -- returns the damage, overkill [and useful for enemies]
+set:GetActorDamage(name, guid, useful) -- returns the damage done by the given actor. set:GetActorDPS(name, guid, useful, active) -- returns the dps and damage for the given actor. set:GetActorDamageTargets(name, guid, tbl) -- returns the table of damage targets.

-set:GetActorDamageTaken(guid, name) -- returns the damage taken by the actor. set:GetActorDTPS(guid, name, active) -- returns the damage taken by the actor per second and damage amount. set:GetActorDamageSources(guid, name, tbl) -- returns the table of damage taken sources. set:GetActorDamageTakenSpells(guid, name) -- returns the table of damage taken spells. set:GetActorDamageFromSource(guid, name, targetname) -- returns the damage, overkill [and useful for enemies].
+set:GetActorDamageSources(name, guid, tbl) -- returns the table of damage taken sources. set:GetActorDamageFromSource(name, guid, targetname) -- returns the damage, overkill [and useful for enemies].

 set:GetOverkill() -- returns the amount of overkill